Walter T. Mosley

-Walter T. Mosley, III (born September 19, 1967) is an American politician who represented the 57th district of the New York State Assembly.
-He serves the neighborhoods of Fort Greene, Clinton Hill, Prospect Heights, and parts of Crown Heights and Bedford-Stuyvesant.
-In 2020, Mosley lost his primary to nurse and political newcomer Phara Souffrant Forrest.
+Walter T. Mosley III is an American politician and civil servant from the state of New York.
+A Democrat, Mosley represented New York's 57th State Assembly district from 2013 to 2021; the district included the Brooklyn neighborhoods of Fort Greene, Clinton Hill, Prospect Heights, as well as portions of Crown Heights and Bedford-Stuyvesant.
+In 2020, Mosley lost a Democratic primary to Phara Souffrant Forrest.
+Mosley has served as the New York Secretary of State since 2024.

-Early life and education

-Mosley was born in Brooklyn, New York.
-His mother is Marilyn Mosley, the president of Progressive Association for Political Action (PAPA) and chief of staff to the Speaker of the House Corey Johnson.
-His father is Walter T. Mosley, Sr., a retired insurance broker who currently lives in Ohio.
+Education

-He attended Pennsylvania State University, where he obtained his Bachelor degree in Criminology.
+Mosley attended Pennsylvania State University, where he obtained his bachelor's degree in criminology.
 He received his J.D. degree from Howard University in 1998.

-Earlier career

-Mosley served as a district leader, senior adviser to the Deputy Speaker of New York State Assembly and chief of staff and senior consultant to the New York State Assembly before running to for Assembly.

 New York State Assembly

 Mosley ran to fill Hakeem Jeffries's Assembly seat in the 57th district in 2012 when Jeffries ran for Congress.
 Mosley won the Democratic primary with 62.8% of the vote, beating out Olanike T. Alabi and Martine Guerrier.
 He handily defeated Republican challenger Francis J. Voyticky, who Hakeem Jeffries had beaten in 2010, in the general election with 97.6% of the vote.
 Mosley ran unopposed in 2014, 2016, and 2018, running on both the Democratic and Working Families Party lines in 2016 and 2018.